1. WHO CAN APPLY FOR THE FIELD LAW COMMUNITY FUND PROGRAM?

 7. WHAT DOES MY PITCH NEED TO SAY?

 - Who will it benefit?
-Describe the groups or individuals who will be directly impacted by your initiative and how
+Describe the groups or individuals who will be directly impacted by your initiative and how, including how the Idea has a “Pay it Forward” effect in your community.
+Tell us approximately how many people will directly benefit from the funding.

 - Provide a detailed proposal of how the awarded money will be managed.
-Outline a cost breakdown or timeline of how the funds will be used and who will be responsible for managing the funds
+Outline a cost breakdown or timeline of how the funds will be used and who will be responsible for managing the funds, as well as what the minimum amount of funding you need is in order for your Idea to be successful.

 - A picture says a thousand words.
-Include up to three photos of your project to help us understand your projects impact
+Include up to three photos of your project Idea to help us understand the impact of your Idea.

 Ideas that are typically funded tend to have a number of elements in common.
 We suggest keeping the below in mind when submitting your application.